johnnywoo/beholder/README.md

     from udp 1001;
     flow {
-        # incoming messages are only emitted out of `flow`,
+        # Incoming messages are only emitted out of `flow`,
-        # subcommands do not receive them
+        # subcommands do not receive them.
         from udp 1002;
         to file some.log; # receives messages only from port 1002
-        # after last subcommand messages are dropped
+        # After last subcommand messages are dropped
     }
-    to stdout; # receives messages only from port 1001
+    to stdout; # Receives messages only from port 1001

 ### `tee` — applies commands to copies of messages